AJARProject/AJ_Tools_UnitTest/README.md

 This component was created under the inspiration of the Javascript unit test library [RITEway](https://github.com/ericelliott/riteway) developed by Eric Elliott, which is a master in the Test Driven Development.

-Those 2 articles was the main resources that inspired me to developer AJ_Tools_UnitTest component.
+Those 2 articles was the main resources that inspired me to create AJ_Tools_UnitTest component.
 [JavaScript Testing: Unit vs Functional vs Integration Tests](https://www.sitepoint.com/javascript-testing-unit-functional-integration/)
 [Rethinking Unit Test Assertions](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f)